 Learning in the Field

 Conducting research doesn’t have to mean white coats and microscopes – at any given time, Boise State has faculty and students on research trips all over the globe.
-Each year, Boise State professors take students into the field to apply their learning to real-world issues, be it researching democratic political processes in Brazil to tracking leopards in Mozambique, monitoring ice melt in Greenland, mapping kestrel migration across the Americas, or translating 400-year-old Spanish plays about female pirates.
+Each year, Boise State professors take students into the field to apply their learning to real-world issues, be it hiking into the crater of Mount St. Helens, tracking leopards in Mozambique, monitoring ice melt in Greenland, mapping kestrel migration across the Americas, or translating 400-year-old Spanish plays about female pirates.

 Singing American Melodies Across Europe

 This spring, Boise State graduate biology student Tara Easter was awarded a prestigious National Science Foundation Graduate Research Fellowship to continue her work studying the preservation of leopard populations in Mozambique’s Gorongosa National Park.
 Last summer, she set up field cameras that detected the first leopard in the area in over 20 years.